Books on Christianityreviewed by T. Nelson

 The doctrine of doceticism held that Christ's human body was an illusion, thus circumventing the problem of how a omnipotent deity could experience suffering at the crucifixion.
 Another school held that he was born as a human but then adopted by God, possibly at his baptism.
 The Gospel of Nicodemus, which describes Christ's activities while he was in hell, was enormously popular in the Middle Ages.

 Then there's the fascinating story of the alchemists who extended the idea of transubstantiation to include transmutation of lead into gold, sometimes using rather messy and bloody techniques to help it along.
 Some followed the Christian kabbalah of Johannes Reuchlin, who taught that the fundamental principles of all things were numbers, letters, and sounds, and tried to use them to gain power over nature.

 Identification of Christ with the Philosopher's stone was a common motif, especially among the Lutheran Paracelsians, but a dangerous one.
 Some of these early chemists ended up getting oxidized themselves as the Church's own punishment for heresy.
-But you could say that the passage in the Bible where Jesus talks about his body and blood changing into bread and wine ultimately led to modern chemistry and the invention of plastics.
+Alchemy originated conceptually from the passage in the Bible where Jesus talks about his body and blood changing into bread and wine.
+So you might say this Biblical story ultimately led to modern chemistry and the invention of plastics.